denis011/Git-projekti/bonneli/README.md

 ### Feed overrides

+When run without arguments it first targets the English RSS endpoint and automatically falls back to alternative shop mirrors if that URL errors out.
-If you need to use a different RSS endpoint (for example, when the English store is unavailable), pass the URL directly:
+If you need to use a different RSS endpoint, pass the URL directly:

 ```shell
 python scripts/bonelli_new_releases.py --feed-url https://shop.sergiobonelli.it/rss/ultime-uscite